howsky-dev/.github/profile/README.md

 > **Note:** Currently published on Cloudflare Pages on an experimental basis

-This application was created by four people for submission to the App Koshien!
+This application was created by four people for submission to the Appli Koshien!
 The submitted code can be viewed in [this](https://github.com/howsky-dev/frontend/tree/4db9a1e69a06ba5bb073ffc47cf20da2f25f6e13) repository

 ### Contact Us